Administrative Regulation on Uniform Complaint Procedure

 5. In a case where the District found noncompliance, the corrective actions fail to provide a proper remedy.

-Upon notification by the CDE that the complainant has appealed the District's Investigation Report, the Superintendent or designee shall forward the following documents to the CDE within 10 days of the date of notification: (5 CCR 4633)
+Upon notification by the CDE that the District’s Investigation Report has been appealed, the Superintendent or designee shall forward the following documents to the CDE within 10 days of the date of notification: (5 CCR 4633)

 1. A copy of the original complaint